br-automation-community/mapprobotics-gettingstarted-mppick/README.md

 Additional functionalities are available in section Diagnostic functions.

-If the ZIP file for this "Getting started" tutorial was imported, predefined global variables are already available to simplify commissioning.

 The command starts the motion sequence of the pick-and-place system, and the ReadyXxx variables provide information about which program is working and has been prepared.
 If an error occurs, the state of variable Ready changes from TRUE to FALSE.
 For additional information, see the respective program on the function block outputs.

+![image](https://github.com/user-attachments/assets/18624cdf-c7f3-4b00-b2c4-23d2cc294c08)

 Tip: Changing the speed of the conveyor belts (PickConveyor) best shows how the PickCore solution works.

-![image](https://github.com/user-attachments/assets/18624cdf-c7f3-4b00-b2c4-23d2cc294c08)